-SilcsBio offers a suite of computer-aided drug design tools including: the patented SILCS functional group mapping approach with capabilities for database screening, fragment-based drug design, and lead optimization; and the CGenFF force field parameter assignment engine.
+SilcsBio offers a suite of computer-aided drug design software including: the patented SILCS functional group mapping approach with capabilities for (a) small-molecule database screening, fragment-based drug design, and lead optimization, and (b) excipient screening for biomacro-molecular therapeutics; and the CGenFF force field parameter assignment engine.
 This documentation covers how to install and use the software.